psysrc/blip/README.md

 BLiP code is a Domain Specific Language (DSL) for parsing and manipulating string data.

+BLiP is currently under construction!
+Please be patient.

+## Design

 Using the BLiP parser program, BLiP code can be parsed into a BLiP AST (Abstract Syntax Tree):

 ```mermaid